 Iowa State Fair

 The Iowa State Fair needs no introduction.
 If you want a celebration of food, this is it.
-Last year’s new foods included a deep friend pretzel, ceviche, and salted coffee.
+Past new food contest winners have included a bacon cheeseburger egg roll, deep fried bacon brisket mac-n-cheese grilled cheese, chicken egg salad with fry bread, and so much more.
 Recent years have shown an uptick in international cuisine as well as elevated dining options.
-Never fear though; corn dogs aren’t going anywhere.
+Never fear though; corn dogs and Barksdale bucket o’ cookies aren’t going anywhere.

 Sweet Corn Festival